Horse being lead towards a race track

 What can you expect from this course?

 The Professional Racetrack Groom Course is a “Learn and Earn” concept program that will give you the confidence and skill to become a professional licensed Groom at Alberta Horse Racing Tracks!
-This unique program has a blended approach that will allow you to study online, learn from and practice your skill with industry professional instructors, all while allowing you to earn a wage working in the industry!
-You will acquire the skills you need to provide intensive professional care to elite race horses.
+This unique program allows you to learn from and practice your skills with industry professional instructors, all while allowing you to earn a wage working in the industry!
+You will acquire the skills you need to provide intensive professional care to elite racehorses.

 Delivery: Online, Olds Campus, Century Mile Racetrack Nisku